The Cressi Leonardo is the cheapest dive computer available – it’s also been designed especially for beginners.

 There is a backlight to show current depth, time below the surface as well as mode (air, nitrox, gauge) clearly even in low visibility conditions.

 It’s available in a variety of colors so you can find the right one to match your style.

 We’ve written an entire page of the Best Cheap Dive Computers

-The Puck Pro has large numbers that are easy to read, single button user interface for ease of controls, air, nitrox and gauge modes, a 35 hour logbook as well as freshwater and salinity settings.
+The Puck Pro has large numbers that are easy to read, single button user interface for ease of controls, air, nitrox and gauge modes, a massive 400 hour battery life as well as freshwater and salinity settings.

 Do note though, that once you are below the surface, you cannot adjust your settings, so prepare beforehand!